hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ksp/__init__.md

 # Provide appropriate test data, expected results, and error handling.

-# Example demonstrating a test that checks for correct exception raised
+# Example demonStarting a test that checks for correct exception raised
 # (Adapt to your actual exception and error condition)
 # def test_function_raises_exception():
 #     with pytest.raises(ValueError) as excinfo: